KorzhArtem1996/javaDevTask/README.md

 GET /address - get all the stored addresses

-GET /address/coordinate?lat&lon - get the address by the coordinate
+GET /address/coordinate?lat&lon - get the address by the coordinates